Maartjevw23/mywebsite/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Rising Temperatures and Domestic Violence in Peru: Evidence and Mechanisms" "with Fiorella Parra-Mujica"
+title: Rising Temperatures and Domestic Violence in Peru: Evidence and Mechanisms with Fiorella Parra-Mujica
 collection: research
 category: manuscripts
 permalink: /research/